ungoogled-software/ungoogled-chromium/BUILDING.md

 # TODO: The following command doesn't work yet because utilikit needs to be updated.
 Instead, use --flavor standard and manually apply the patch at resources/packaging/debian/minimal.patch
 ./utilikit/generate_build_files.py debian --flavor minimal --apply-domain-substitution cd build/sandbox
-# Use dpkg-checkbuilddeps (from dpkg-dev) or mk-build-deps (from devscripts package)
+# Use dpkg-checkbuilddeps (from dpkg-dev) or mk-build-deps (from devscripts) to check for additional packages.
 # If necessary, change the dependencies in debian/control and modify CLANG_BASE_PATH in debian/rules to accomodate your environment.
 dpkg-buildpackage -b -uc
 ```